es-clip/es-clip.github.io/draft.md

    <figcaption style="text-align: left; color:#FF6C00; padding-top: 0;">Figure: Qualitative results from ES and CLIP fitting several text prompt with different numbers of triangles</figcaption>
    <figcaption style="text-align: left; padding-top: 0;">
       Qualitative results from ES and CLIP fitting several text prompt with 50 triangles, each running for 2,000 steps.
-The text prompt selection follows that of the prvious Figure.
+The text prompt selection follows that of the previous Figure.
        Here the results from 4 individual runs are shown.
    </figcaption>
 </div>